christian-fei/husky-template/README.md

 # usage

-create an instance of husky by passing it a string with placeholders for you values.
+create an instance of husky by passing it a string with placeholders for your values.

 like this: